 Listen closely to what they really say.
 You will find they unabashedly make unfounded statements that only worsen stigma and misinformation, such as that in the photo above.
 Moreover, they do this while burnishing their own lackluster image.
 These are not compassionate people.
 They are not thoughtful people.

-(Forgive me for not providing links below, only partial screen images; I refuse to “take the bait” and play into their obvious gambits to increase web traffic on the backs of people with ADHD.)
+(Thank you for understanding why I am not providing links below, only partial screen images.
+I refuse to support their increased web traffic on the backs of people with ADHD.)

 These alleged news organizations stoop to new lows of Yellow Journalism, and that’s why I’m inducting them into the ADHD Roller Coaster Hall of Shame.